algorandfoundation/docs/docs/get-details/dapps/writing-contracts/beaker.md

 [Snippet Source](https://github.com/algorand-devrel/beaker/blob/examples/examples/docs_app/app_client.py#L19-L21)
 <!-- ===BEAKER_APP_CLIENT_DEPLOY=== -->

 The contract can then be used to call the contract.
-In this example the contracts `add` method is called and two integers are passed as method arguments.
+In this example the contracts `add` method is called, and two integers are passed as method arguments.
 Finally, the return value is printed.

 <!-- ===BEAKER_APP_CLIENT_CALL=== -->
 ```python